Duodenum: Gene and protein expression

 About 20,000 protein coding genes are expressed in human cells and 70% of these genes are expressed in the normal duodenum.
 Some 300 of these genes are more specifically expressed in the duodenum with very few genes expressed only in the duodenum.
 The corresponding specific proteins are expressed in the duodenal mucosa, and many of these are also expressed in the small intestine, such as alanine aminopeptidase, a digestive enzyme, angiotensin-converting enzyme, involved in controlling blood pressure, and RBP2, a protein involved in the uptake of vitamin A.

 Function

 The duodenum is largely responsible for the breakdown of food in the small intestine, using enzymes.
 The duodenum also regulates the rate of emptying of the stomach via hormonal pathways.
 Secretin and cholecystokinin are released from cells in the duodenal epithelium in response to acidic and fatty stimuli present there when the pylorus opens and emits gastric chyme into the duodenum for further digestion.
 These cause the liver and gallbladder to release bile, and the pancreas to release bicarbonate and digestive enzymes such as trypsin, lipase and amylase into the duodenum as they are needed.

+The duodenum is a critical contributor to the regulation of food intake and glycemic control.
+As the first part of the small intestine, the duodenum is the initial site of nutrient absorption in the gastrointestinal tract.
+The duodenum senses nutrient intake and composition, and signals to the liver, pancreas, adipose tissue and brain through the direct and indirect release of several key hormones and signaling molecules, including the incretin peptides Glucose-dependent insulinotropic polypeptide (GIP) and Glucagon-like peptide-1 (GLP-1), as well as Cholecystokinin (CCK) and Secretin.
+The duodenum also signals to the brain directly via vagal afferents enabling neural control over food intake and glycemia.
+Intestinal secretion of GIP and GLP-1 stimulates glucose-dependent insulin secretion from pancreatic beta-cells, known as the incretin effect.
+Incretin peptides, principally GLP-1 and GIP, regulate islet hormone secretion, glucose concentrations, lipid metabolism, gut motility, appetite and body weight, and immune function.

 The villi of the duodenum have a leafy-looking appearance, which is a histologically identifiable structure.
-Brunner's glands, which secrete mucus, are found in the duodenum only.
+Brunner's glands, which secrete mucus, are only found in the duodenum.
 The duodenum wall consists of a very thin layer of cells that form the muscularis mucosae.